csiro-hydrogeology/pyela/README.md

 ## Known issues

-As of 2018-08, using mayavi 4.6 on python 3.6 is [buggy, a VTK issue it seems](https://github.com/enthought/mayavi/issues/656).
+3D interactive visualisation: As of 2018-08, using mayavi 4.6 on python 3.6 may be [visually buggy](https://github.com/enthought/mayavi/issues/656), though users reported success on 2019-03.
 Python 2.7 with mayavi 4.5 via Anaconda2 is known to work.

 ## Troubleshooting